yojoots/libbitcoin-system-wiki/Altchain-Encrypted-Private-Keys.md

 The payment address version can simply be coupled to the base58check version byte for a corresponding encrypted private key.
 There is however one idiosyncrasy required for backward compatibility.

-BIP-38 proposes `0x01` as the base58check version byte for `private_key`.
-Based on test vectors this corresponds to the Bitcoin mainnet payment address version of `0x00`.
+BIP-38 proposes `0x01` as the base58check version byte for `private_key` and `0x64` for `public_key`.
+These correspond to the Bitcoin mainnet payment address version of `0x00`.
 As such the following bidirectional mapping is proposed.

 ```cpp
 uint8_t address_to_prefix(const uint8_t address_version,